CosimoRaugei/Advanced-Period-Detection-and-Stabilization-for-Large-Scale-Discrete-Time-Homogeneous-Markov-Chains/README.md

 # Thesis Algorithms in C++, MATLAB, and Python

 This repository contains the source code for two algorithms implemented in C++, MATLAB, and Python.
-These algorithms are part of my thesis on period stabilization.
+These algorithms are part of the Bsc thesis of Cosimo Raugei and Leonardo Torti on %%%%still to do%%%%%.

 ## Algorithms:
 1. **n Algorithm Period Stabilization**